Bring the Say Hello App to Life

 Explore Block Types

-There are several block types.
-Yours is a section, which combines several elements like markdown text with a wave emoji and a button that says Click Me.
+There are multiple block types.
+Yours is a section; it combines several elements like markdown text with a wave emoji and a button that says Click Me.
 As you and the team think up how to bring this app to life, you review the other types at your disposal.

 Block type |